 We play games to introduce a unit or to review what we’ve learned all the time.
 I don’t spend a ton of time planning or preparing these games.
 Just having a handful of the same familiar games cuts out the need for a lot of explanation of rules and confusion.
 They are also quick to plan and put together when you’ve gotten used to the game.
 Choose a few fun favorites and use them over and over as you start new a new unit.
 With fresh content, it’s still a new game!

 Begin with our curriculum guide and then see the units we have to offer in our catalog.
-We also have an excellent homeschooling helps page with lots of great advice for homeschoolers about creating a happy, productive, fun homeschool.
+We also have an excellent All About Homeschooling page with lots of great advice for homeschoolers about creating a happy, productive, fun homeschool.